Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Dusty star-forming galaxies

 \subsection{Polarised emission}

-Little is known on the polarisation emission of dusty galaxies.
-Dust enshrouding star-forming galaxies absorbs UV radiation from stars, and re-emits light at longer wavelengths, being responsible for the far-IR SED of CIB galaxies.
-Thermal emission from interstellar dust in CIB galaxies, as in our Galaxy, is polarized due to the alignment of the dust grains with interstellar magnetic fields.
-The degree of polarisation is not very well known; it is likely to be low because the complex structure of galactic magnetic fields with reversals along the line of sight and the disordered alignment of dust grains reduce the global polarised flux when integrated over the whole galaxy.\\
+Little is known about the polarisation emission of dusty galaxies.
+Dust enshrouding star-forming galaxies absorbs UV radiation from stars, and re-emits light at longer wavelengths, which is responsible for the far-IR SED of CIB galaxies.
+Thermal emission from interstellar dust in CIB galaxies, as in our Galaxy, is polarised because the dust grains are aligned with interstellar magnetic fields.
+The degree of polarisation is not very well known; it is likely to be low because the complex structure of galactic magnetic fields with reversals along the line of sight and the disordered alignment of dust grains reduce the global polarised flux when it is integrated over the whole galaxy.\\